10-Q 1 cxm-20221031.htm 10-Q cxm-20221031

 5. Fair Value Measurements

-The following tables present information about the Company’s financial assets and liabilities that have been measured at fair value on a recurring basis as of October 31, 2022 and January 31, 2022, and indicate the fair value hierarchy of the valuation inputs utilized to determine such fair value (in thousands):
+The following table presents information about the Company’s financial assets and liabilities that have been measured at fair value on a recurring basis as of July 31, 2024 and January 31, 2024, and indicate the fair value hierarchy of the valuation inputs utilized to determine such fair value:

 Financial Assets: